Kisuke-CZE/Palma_2_Pro-tips/README.md

 - When device goes to sleep/lockscreen, is is unable to receive calls.
 If you call number on Palma 2 Pro, you will get `LINE BUSY` signal.
 But SMS bessages are somehow received in sleep mode.
 - There are no settings in Onyx Power Settings that will allow `Stay Connnected` to mobile network in sleep state (as it does for Wifi or Bluetooth)
 - Device does calling (incoming or outgoing) over GSM network.
 There is no VoLTE or VoWifi support so far.
-When you are in are where is no GSM network, you will be not able to use calling.
+When you are in area where is no GSM network, you will be not able to use calling.
 (Which is not rare in my country)

 ## How to restore Palma 2 Pro if not booting to Android